LukeStampfli/EmbeddedFPSExample/docs-src/guide/server-basics-and-login-system.md

 Finally we have to send an LoginRequestAccepted message when the client has logged in successfully.
 This message should also contain additional information.
 In our case we want to let the client know his personal id on the server and information about the lobby and game rooms.
 (We will create a room system in the next section)

-So open the Networking Data **in the Client Project (Remember the junction only works in 1 direction)** and add:
+So open the NetworkingData script **in the Client Project (Remember the junction only works in 1 direction)** and add:
 ```csharp
 public struct LoginInfoData : IDarkRiftSerializable
 {